Skip to main content

 Operations

-Member utilities contribute annual dues and enhancement funds that are used to support research.
-Members benefit from opportunities to share, learn and discuss common concerns through quarterly meetings.
-The SWC considers research proposals that are submitted as part of WRRI’s annual RFP and proposals developed through direct coordination between researchers and consortium members.
-We welcome researchers to share their ideas for utility-related research.
-Please contact John Fear or one of the SWC’s member voting representatives to discuss your ideas.
+Members benefit from opportunities to share, learn, and discuss common concerns through quarterly meetings to advance stormwater management practices and MS4 permit compliance across the state.
+The SWC considers research proposals that are submitted as part of WRRI’s recurring Request for Proposals (RFP) and proposals developed in collaboration with the SWC.
+We welcome researchers to share their ideas for stormwater management utility-related research.
+Please contact Kaitlin Tucker to discuss your ideas.

 Pollutant Removal Processes and Credits